scorpzor/CombatLogs/README.md

 # CombatLogs Manager

 A World of Warcraft 3.3.5 addon that automatically manages combat logging based on instance zones.
+Made specifically for Ascension Bronzebeard to address lack of Warcraft Logs type platform.

 ## Features